mheap/nexmo-developer/_documentation/en/tools/postman.md

 * Your API credentials!
 For Verify API that's the `api_key` and `api_secret` fields and you can find these details in your account dashboard
 * The phone number to Verify (remember to use E.164 format)
-* The name of the brand doing the verifying (you can choose anything here as you are just testing things)
+* The name of the brand doing the verifying (you can choose anything here as you are only testing things)
 * Set the `format` value in the path parameters section to `json`

 Now press "Send" and check the response from the API.